Transit-oriented development: New York City

-Many neighborhoods in New York City are close to a New York City Subway station, this allows easy transport throughout the cities’ neighborhoods and central business districts.
+Many neighborhoods in New York City are close to a New York City Subway station, which allows easy transport throughout the cities’ neighborhoods and central business districts.
 To maximize the usage of the New York City Subway, many subway stations are surrounded by transit-oriented development, with high-density residential and commercial buildings surrounding the subway station.
 Neighborhoods include, but are not limited to, Downtown Brooklyn, Midtown Manhattan, Long Island City, and Sunnyside.
 Many downtowns in the Greater New York Area also are walkable with a central regional rail station.

 Pittsburgh, Pennsylvania

 The East Liberty neighborhood is nearing completion of a $150 million Transit Oriented Development centered around the reconfigured East Liberty Station on the city's Martin Luther King Jr. East Busway.
 The development included improved access to the station with a new pedestrian bridge and pedestrian walkways that increase the effective walkshed of the station.
 The East Busway is a fixed guideway route that offers riders an 8-minute ride from East Liberty to Pittsburgh's Downtown.